Alpaca Love

 “I've grown up watching his movies,” she told the Law and Crime network.
 “So when I heard the trial was in Fairfax, I grabbed the two alpacas, and I just decided to go.
 I take my alpacas everywhere.”
 What Diaz didn’t know was that alpacas would be part of the conversation inside the Fairfax County Circuit Court proceedings.

-Sipa USA / Alamy Stock Photo Alamy Stock Photo
+Sipa USA / Alamy Stock Photo

 2J9XHDM